 - create a School of Imaging Science to train the next generation of imaging scientists

 - establish better ring-fenced time and infrastructure for staff to fulfil their R&D potential

-Cambridge imagers have demonstrated considerable innovation and research excellence over several years generating 70-100 peer reviewed imaging related papers per annum – See publications, staff lists and related web-sites.
+Cambridge imagers have demonstrated considerable innovation and research excellence over several years generating 70-100 peer reviewed imaging related papers per annum – See publications and staff lists.